Al-Masudi: Reception

-Ernest Renan compared al-Masudi to the second century A.D.
+Ernest Renan compared al-Masʿudi to the second century A.D.
 Greek geographer Pausanias, while others compared him to the Roman writer Pliny the Elder.
-Even before al-Masudi's work was available in a European languages, orientalists had compared him to Herodotus, the ancient Greek historian called "The Father of History."
+Even before al-Masʿudi's work was available in a European languages, orientalists had compared him to Herodotus, the ancient Greek historian called "The Father of History."

 Religious influences

 Some early commentators on al-Masudi indicate the influence of religious antagonisms.
-The Sunni scholar Ibn Hajar wrote: "[al-Mas'udi's] books are imprecise because he was a Shi‘a, a Muʿtazili.".
+The Sunni scholar Ibn Hajar wrote: "[al-Mas'udi's] books are imprecise because he was a Shi‘a, a Muʿtazili."
 Adh-Dhahabi believed he espoused heretical Mu'tazili doctrine.
-However, according to Al-Subki al-Mas'udi was a student of ibn Surayj, the leading scholar of the Shafi'ite school.
+However, according to al-Subki al-Mas'udi was a student of Ibn Surayj, the leading scholar of the Shafi'ite school.
 Al-Subki claimed he found al-Mas'udi's notes of ibn Surayj's lectures.
 Al-Mas'udi also met Shafi'ites during his stay in Egypt.
 He also met Zahirites in Baghdad and Aleppo such as Ibn Jabir and Niftawayh; modern scholarship leans toward the view that al-Mas'udi was an adherent of the latter school.